putztzu/docker-cheat-sheet/README.md

 If you can remember what they mean, a letter or number might be enough
 #### Just type the first couple or few numbers in the ID<br />
 (nice, undocumented feature)
-The actual containerid or imageid is over 40 characters long (I haven't counted what the actual number is.Listing the container or image (eg docker ps or docker images) displayes a truncated string but you can type even fewer digits!
+The actual containerid or imageid is over 40 characters long (I haven't counted what the actual number is.Listing the container or image (eg docker ps or docker images) displays a truncated string but you can type even fewer digits!
 As an example, if you have fewer than 10 images in your local repository, typing only the first two digits is already likely unique enough to reference a specific image and that is all that's necessary,

-The following example removes an image with an image id that starts with 'a1b2c3d4e5f5' <br />
+The following example removes an image with an imageid that starts with `a1b2c3d4e5f5` <br />
 ```

 docker rmi a1